Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Experiments

-\paragraph{Qualitative Results} \cref{fig:qualitative} (\mipnerf) and \cref{fig:qualitative-tandt-db} (\tandt and \deepblending) show qualitative comparison of \ours, vanilla 3DGS, and the ground-truth test views for different scenes.
-We highlight specific regions by providing zoomed-in views for better subjective comparison.
-The rendered test views show that \ours is capable of reconstructing scene details with high-fidelity and preserving sharp edges.
-Especially, for challenging objectives such as the stainless steel bowl in the {\it Counter} scene, the glass bottle in the {\it Room} scene, and the white wall in the {\it Bonsai} scene, \ours clearly recovers the visual effects of reflection and transparency better than vanilla 3DGS.
-We link these visual improvements to the neural representation of abstract splats, which is capable to learn the optical properties and material cues of different surfaces adaptively.
-This representation is substantially more efficient in storing view-dependent cues compared to the expensive-to-store 3\textsuperscript{rd} degree spherical harmonic coefficients in 3DGS.
+\ours clearly generates fewer artefacts than vanilla 3DGS.
+We link these visual improvements to the neural representation of abstract splats, which is capable of learning the optical properties and material cues of different surfaces adaptively.
+This representation is substantially more efficient in storing view-dependent cues compared to the expensive-to-store 3\textsuperscript{rd}-degree spherical harmonic coefficients in 3DGS.\looseness-1

-\paragraph{Storage Size} The required disk space for storing each model component in \ours (we present this for the -base variant) is summarized in \cref{table:size_of_components}.
-The splat-wise features $\vf$ take the majority of the space, while storing the coordinates $\vx$ is very efficient thanks to the proposed occupancy-octree encoding.
-The MLP parameters only take a negligible portion of the total size due to their tiny architecture.
-Compared to other methods like HAC++, we save space by storing less data per splat and by allowing the tiny MLPs to efficiently pack the required cues into the low-dimensional features.
+\paragraph{Storage size} The required disk space for storing each model component in \ours-base is summarized in \cref{table:size_of_components}.
+The splat-wise features $\vf$ take half of the space, while storing the coordinates $\vx$ is very efficient thanks to the occupancy-octree encoding.
+The MLP parameters solely take a negligible portion of the total size due to their tiny architectures.
+Compared to other methods like HAC++, we save more storage by eliminating the anchor-offset overhead and using low-dimensional features ($n_f=8$).

-\paragraph{Training Time, Encoding/Decoding Timings, and Rendering Speed} The training time of the \ours-base model is around 32~minutes per scene on average.
-The encoding and decoding timings of \ours-base for the benchmark data sets are presented in \cref{table:encoding_time,table:decoding_time}, respectively.
-The fast encoding and decoding speed ensures the practicality of \ours in storage and transmission scenarios.
-The average rendering speed of \ours-base model is 245.7~fps (\mipnerf: 215.1~fps, \deepblending: 405.5~fps, and \tandt: 223.4~fps).
-The timings were measured on NVIDIA H200 GPUs (see \cref{app:hardware} for details).